 Today I am fortunate to have the opportunity to work with many different types of clients on a variety of interesting projects that are underway here at Abacus.
 Like everyone else we have to spend time on maintenance and support tasks, but we are truly lucky to be able to write tons of new code on a regular basis that leverages the latest technologies for all of the new projects that come our way.
 In my free time I like to read the classic language-agnostic programming books, teach myself guitar and piano, and explore the lesser-known parts of the city with my wife and two children.

 In 2002 I graduated from Columbia University with a BS in Computer Science.
 My first job out of school was at Madstone where I met Sarah.
 I started on the IT Help Desk and was eventually promoted to a Systems Administrator.
 In my spare time, I helped Sarah and her team develop an Intranet application for Madstone using Linux, PHP, and MySQL (way before LAMP become a popular term).
 When Madstone closed its doors in 2004, I began consulting for John B. Stetson before ultimately joining Community Connect Inc full time as their IT Manager.
 I was also studying for my MS in Computer Science at Columbia part time.

 After a few years of helping Community Connect grow their internal IT infrastructure and completing my studies, I left the web startup world and moved to the hedge fund world.
 I worked in the IT departments of Moon Capital Management and Bridgewater Associates for the next 4 years.
-I have now gone back to my startup/small business roots by joining Abacus full time for a year, I realized how much I missed the long commute to Connecticut and the all-you-can-eat buffet in the cafeteria and returned to the IT infrastructure world at
+After joining Abacus full time for a year, I realized how much I missed the long commute to Connecticut and the all-you-can-eat buffet in the cafeteria and returned to the IT infrastructure world at